-Similarly, home insurance provides comfort and reassurance even in the most stressful times.
+Home insurance provides comfort and reassurance even during the most stressful times.
 This pre-planned solution will take care of everything.

-When buying a home, it is highly advised to purchase mortgage insurance to protect yourself from unpredictable tragedies, like fires, earthquakes or robberies.
+When buying a home, it is highly advised to purchase home insurance to protect yourself from unpredictable tragedies like fires, earthquakes, or robberies.

-However, there is another type of mortgage insurance home buyers should be aware of.
+However, there is another type of mortgage insurance that all potential homeowners should be aware of.

-Before taking the plunge into homeownership, familiarize yourself with private mortgage insurance.
+Before you start the paperwork for your home application, familiarize yourself with private mortgage insurance.

 What is private mortgage insurance (PMI)?

-Private mortgage insurance, also known as PMI, is a type of mortgage insurance that you may be required to pay if you apply for a conventional loan.
+Private mortgage insurance, also known as PMI, is a type of mortgage insurance that may be required depending on your loan-to-value ratio.

-Unlike other mortgage insurances, PMI protects the lender if the borrower stops making payments on the loan.
+Unlike your typical home insurance, PMI protects the lender if the borrower stops making payments on the loan.

-PMI is usually required by the lender when the borrower applies for a conventional loan and makes a down payment less than 20 percent of the home’s market price.
+PMI is most often required by the lender when the borrower applies for a conventional loan and makes a down payment less than 20% of the home’s market price.

-The amount you put down upfront is the foundation of how your mortgage will be financially handled.
+The amount you put down upfront is the foundation for the monthly payments you will be making.

-Private insurance companies provide PMI and your lender will arrange the requirements and expectations for the borrower to follow.
+Private insurance companies provide PMI and your lender will arrange the requirements and expectations for the borrower.

 How to pay for PMI

-Before settling on a mortgage, ask your lender what payment options they offer.
+Before deciding on a mortgage, ask your lender what payment options they offer.

 Typically, the most common way to pay for PMI is a monthly premium.

-This premium will be automatically added into your monthly mortgage payments.
+This premium will be automatically added to your monthly mortgage payments.

-So, when you apply for a mortgage with a down payment less than 20 percent, a premium will be calculated into your loan estimate, which will give you a better idea of how to budget accordingly.
+When you apply for a mortgage with a down payment of less than 20%, a premium will be calculated into your loan estimate, which will give you a better idea of how to budget responsibly.

-Another option lenders can extend is a one-time upfront premium paid at closing.
+Another option available to borrowers is a one-time upfront premium paid at closing.

 Again, this premium will be shown on your loan estimate when you apply for a mortgage.